Peanut Butter Dog Treats + Video

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.

-Originally published May 2021.
-Updated with video and republished November 2024
+Originally published May 2021, updated and republished November 2025

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.